StephaneFotso/splunk_scm_v2/README.md

 # splunk_scm_v2
-this is a repository to store all changes make by splunk users in our organization
+this is a repository to store all changes made by splunk users in our organization